claudiahodoroga/claudiahodoroga/README.md

 ### 🌿 About

-I'm Claudia — a software engineering student based in Girona, Spain.
+I'm Claudia — a Videogame Development student based in Girona, Spain.
 I care about visual storytelling, emotional interfaces, and crafting playful tech experiences.
 Currently building in **React**, learning cloud services, and exploring design as a way to connect.